CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ```
 ## Getting started with s3cmd

 If you use Allas on Puhti or Mahti, all required packages and software are already installed.
-In this case you can skip this  chapter and proceed to the section [s3cmd with supercomputers](#s3cmd-with-supercomputers).
+In this case you can skip this  chapter and proceed to the section [Configuring S3 connection in supercomputers](#configuring-s3-connection-in-supercomputers).

 To configure a s3cmd connection, you need to have _OpenStack_ and _s3cmd_ installed in your environment.